garf/laravel-notifications/README.md

 To change the templates, please execute the following command in the console:

-`php artisan vendor:publish`
+`php artisan vendor:publish --provider="Gaaarfild\LaravelNotifications\LaravelNotificationsServiceProvider" --tag="config"`

-Now you will be able to set any view file for notifications render in `laravel-notifications.php`.
+Now you will be able to set any view file for notifications render in `/config/laravel-notifications.php`.

+Optionally you can execute the following command in the console to edit the default template, instead of using your own:

+`php artisan vendor:publish --provider="Gaaarfild\LaravelNotifications\LaravelNotificationsServiceProvider" --tag="views"`

+Note: If you publish the view and edit it, do not change the name of the view in the config file.

 ## Usage